internalfx/quickshot/README.md

 - Easy to use configuration wizard
 - Uploads/downloads in parallel greatly reducing transfer times
 - Supports autocompiling scss locally before uploading to Shopify
-- Supports autocompiling CoffeeScript locally before uploading to Shopify
-- Supports autocompiling Babel/ES6 into modules which are easily used by Requirejs
+- Supports autocompiling Babel/ES6 into modules which are easily used by Requirejs and others
 - Can use with `.gitignore` files or a custom `.quickshotignore` file.
-- Can `download/upload/watch` any Shopify Page.
-Allowing you to edit your pages locally in your favorite editor.
-- Can `download/upload` Shopify Products.
-Easily transfer products between stores!
-Even the images and metafields!
-- Can `download/upload` Shopify Blogs.
-Easily transfer blogs between stores!
+- Can `download/upload` Shopify Blogs, Pages and Products!
+Easily transfer them between stores!
 Even the metafields!
+And edit them locally in your favorite editor.

 [Read the Docs!](http://quickshot.io/) (http://quickshot.io/)